Tom Parkes: Bristol Rovers

+Leyton Orient

+On 15 June 2016, Parkes agreed a two-year contract with League Two club Leyton Orient, turning down the offer of a new contract at Bristol Rovers.
+He scored once in 44 appearances in all competitions across the 2016–17 season, as the club finished bottom of League Two and were relegated to the National League.

 Carlisle United

+On 4 July 2017, Parkes joined Carlisle United on a two-year deal.
 He was offered a new contract by Carlisle at the end of the 2018–19 season.

 Exeter City

 On 27 May 2019, Parkes joined Exeter City.
 In August 2019 he received a three-match ban for violent conduct.
 He scored his first goal for the club in the 4–0 win against local rivals Plymouth Argyle.

 On 12 May 2021 it was announced that he would leave Exeter at the end of the season, following the expiry of his contract.

 Livingston

 On 3 June 2021, Parkes agreed to join Livingston following the expiration of his Exeter contract, signing a one-year contract with the potential to rise to three years.
 Parkes scored one minute into his competitive debut for the club, when he opened the scoring in an eventual 3–0 victory over Brechin City.